Simple vs Grievous Hurt under BNS 2023 §§ 114-118

 Last updated:

 The forensic physician's medico-legal certificate (MLC) is the document on which the prosecution relies when charging hurt or grievous hurt.
-An MLC that describes a "fracture of the radius" without stating which BNS § 117 category the fracture satisfies leaves the prosecution with a medical document that cannot directly support the higher charge.
+An medico-legal certificate that describes a "fracture of the radius" without stating which BNS § 117 category the fracture satisfies leaves the prosecution with a medical document that cannot directly support the higher charge.
 An MLC that states "radiological evidence of a transverse fracture of the distal right radius, consistent with BNS 2023 § 117 category 6 (fracture or dislocation of a bone)" provides the statutory hook on which the charge hangs.

 This topic covers the statutory framework for injury classification across the three major jurisdictions (India, UK, US), the eight categories of grievous hurt under BNS 2023, the language conventions for MLC drafting, and the international injury-severity scoring systems that provide a common metric across jurisdictions and across the clinical-forensic interface.